blt2114/compGenomics/files/file_list.md

 ### exons\_with\_all\_features\_and\_scaled\_labels
 > the same as above with labels scaled by read count
 > currently this scaling is simply dividing by read cound and mulitplying by 1e7 (so that number are not as small)

+### labeled\_exons\_in\_middle\_of\_genes.txt
+> later iteration of exon selection.
+Similar to those described above with two major differences:
+>       1. The labels are obtained from division of exon RPKM value with that of a reference exon, chosen becuase it is thought generally be included constituatively.
+>       2. No exons were included that are known to be outside of the normal range of transcripts.
+This means that exons in this list are thought to only be excluded by AS, and could not be skipped by transcription beginning another TSS or transcription terminating early.